 When CCPs and critical limits have been identified it is important to have a way to monitor and record what is happening at each CCP.
 Typically monitoring will involve measuring parameters such as temperature and time.
 However, how you monitor and how often will depend on the size and nature of your business.
 Monitoring should in all cases be simple, clear and easy to do e.g. probe refrigerated food to ensure that it is being maintained below 5°C.

-5. Establish the corrective action to be taken when monitoring indicates that a particular CCP is not under control
+5. Establish the corrective action to be taken when monitoring indicates that a particular CCP is not under the control

 When monitoring indicates that a CCP is not under control, corrective action must be taken e.g. the temperature of the food in a refrigerator rises to 10°C due to a technical fault.
 Discard the food and repair the refrigerator using the manufacturer’s instructions to ensure the correct temperature of 5°C is achieved.